MAH MBA CET Eligibility Criteria 2026: Qualification, Domicile, Reservation & CAP Rules

 Frequently Asked Questions

-• Candidates must have a bachelor's degree in any discipline with at least 50% marks (or 45% for reserved category candidates).
+Candidates must have a bachelor's degree with at least 50% marks (45% for reserved category of Maharashtra State).
+Final-year students can also apply.

 Suggested Readings